OULibraries/ou_bagit_importer/recipes.md

 * `files` dictionary should files for an Islandora object.
 Available keys include `obj`, `tn`, or `exif`, and the values can be absolute paths or URLs.
 * `uuid` should be the UUID corresponding to the simple object, but that's not enforced.
 Could be any string that's not already assigned as an object PID.
 * `metadata` dictionary should include  metadata files for an Islandora object.
 Available keys include, `mods`, `dc`, `marcxml`.
 MARC data will be mapped to MODS.
-* `update` indicates that a new object should be created when set to `false`, or an update to an existing object when set to `true`.
-If update is false, rerunning a recipe that creates the same PID in Islandora will fail.
+* `update` indicates that a new object must be created when set to `false`.
+If update is true, importing the recipe for an object whose PID already exists in Islandora will update the existing object (rather than failing).
+* `label`: should be a human readable identifier for the content.
 * `import` indicates the import type.
 Valid values include `pdf`,`image`,`audio` for basic recipes, and `book`, `page`, and `collection` for more complicated recipes (documented below).

 ## Book Recipes